-Disclaimer: Trading cryptocurrency involves high risks (price volatility), low usability (lacking user experience of tools for non developers) and bad actors (beware of fraudulent actors!).
+Disclaimer!
+Trading cryptocurrency involves high risks (price volatility), low usability (lacking user experience of tools for non-developers) and bad actors (beware of fraud!).
 It is not advised for inexperienced investors to invest large sums.
 Never invest more than you are willing to lose.
 Only highly skilled people with experience should take such an opportunity.
 Speculating on the markets could lead to a total loss of funds!

 Cryptocurrency is a type of digital asset used as a medium of exchange.
 The most famous one is Bitcoin.
 Other common terms for cryptocurrencies are digital tokens or digital assets.
 They are all stored in distributed ledgers called blockchains.
 Each blockchain has its own digital token.
 In the case of Bitcoin, it is the Bitcoin token.
 Other examples are Ethereum, Litecoin, Monero, Dash, Zcash, etc. Each digital coin has its properties and functions.
 This tutorial will focus on Bitcoin but could be used for any other cryptocurrency.